|

 Delays in settling grievances can interfere

 with the ongoing relationship between a trade union and employer.
-Either party can apply
+Under certain conditions, a party to a

 Relations Code states that no difference may be referred to the Director for expedited